What is online Market Research?

 The next stage is to decide how you plan to reach out to your relevant audiences.
-This can be from various marketing channels like through social media campaigns, email campaigns, direct customer outreach, or through online research portals who can help disseminate the survey to the relevant target group.
+This can be from various marketing channels like social media campaigns, email campaigns, direct customer outreach, or online research portals that can help disseminate the survey to the relevant target group.
 The objective here is to ensure you reach out to as many relevant audiences to make the whole process fruitful.

 Create a summary of the findings

 Once the results are in, start compiling a summary of the findings and bucket them properly.
 The findings should have an executive summary, findings and action plan, participant background, and detailed information on what the results signify.

 Quoting Dan Zarrella,

 “Marketing without market research is like driving with your eyes closed.”

 The end output of the research should tell you what your company road map should look like based on the findings.